 BD: We’re sitting in your office now, and there are a lot of similar design elements here, from the streamlined furniture to the white walls to the oversized pendant to your signature starburst mirrors.

 SK: I love designing for Ballard in a way that brings what I love to life.
 I also love to translate my favorite elements in way that makes them easy to incorporate into any home.
-One of my favorite things is this Parsons Desk.
-It’s the perfect combination of modern and classic.

 BD: You have a new mirror that’s a little more organic in nature.